Softly Unfiltered

-Hosted by Ashlyn and Blake, two multifaceted Black women based in Houston who grew up in the suburbs but live far beyond the stereotype.
+Hosted by Ashlyn and Blake, two multifaceted Black women based in Houston, Softly Unfiltered is where soft meets honest.
 Each week, we get real about personal growth, healing, navigating corporate America, and the messy, funny, and complex realities of modern dating.
-From breaking generational cycles to finding our voice in spaces that weren’t built for us, our conversations blend honesty, humor, and hard truths, all rooted in our lived experiences as Black women today.
-Whether we’re swapping stories, tackling trending topics, or unpacking the unspoken rules of sisterhood, we’re here to empower, uplift, and remind you: you can be soft and strong, ambitious and at peace, healed and still healing.
-Pull up a seat, the group chat is live.
-New episodes live every Wednesday. 💕
+From breaking generational cycles to finding our voice in spaces that weren't built for us, our conversations blend honesty, humor, and hard truths—all rooted in our lived experiences.
+Whether we're swapping stories, tackling trending topics, or unpacking the unspoken rules of friendship, relationships, beauty, ambition, and womanhood, we're here to remind you that you can be soft and strong, ambitious and at peace, healed and still healing.
+If you've ever felt like you're balancing a hundred different versions of yourself, welcome.
+This is a space for the multifaceted girlies.
+Pull up a seat.
+The group chat is live. 💕 New episodes every Wednesday.

 She Has Everything But A Man | Why a Woman's Life Is Never Allowed to Just Be Enough on Its Own